swcarpentry/DEPRECATED-bc/README.md

 *   _includes/ - snippets of HTML that can be included in other files by Jekyll.
 *   _layouts/ - Jekyll page layouts.
 *   **_site/** - output directory (created when building the site locally).
-*   _templates/ - template files for Pandoc conversion of IPython Notebooks.
+*   _templates/ - template files for conversion of IPython Notebooks to Markdown.
+    Templates for other conversion systems (e.g., Pandoc) should go here too.
 *   bib.md - bibliography.
 *   bin/ - miscellaneous tools used in building the site.
 *   book.md - generated when compiling the website locally.